kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

     **Note**: If you've arrived at this wiki page, have satisfied the prerequisites, and are running through this sequence for the first time, you may skip to step 9 since the BDB 1B is in a known state with firmware already running on both APBridges.

 4. Reset the Supervisiory Controller (SVC) by pressing and releasing SW11 (also labeled SVC Reset) on the BDB.
-This also resets the AP Bridges.
+This also resets the APBridges.
-5. If AP Bridge 2 is presently running (perhaps because you’ve iterated through this sequence already), stop it with a CTRL-C to return to a (gdb) prompt.
+5. If APBridge 2 is presently running (perhaps because you’ve iterated through this sequence already), stop it with a CTRL-C to return to a (gdb) prompt.
-6. Load and run the bdb/apb2 firmware on AP Bridge 2, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
+6. Load and run the bdb/apb2 firmware on APBridge 2, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
-7. If AP Bridge 1 is presently running (perhaps because you’ve iterated through this sequence already), stop it with a CTRL-C to return to a (gdb) prompt.
+7. If APBridge 1 is presently running (perhaps because you’ve iterated through this sequence already), stop it with a CTRL-C to return to a (gdb) prompt.
-8. Load and run the bdb/apb1 firmware on AP Bridge 1, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
+8. Load and run the bdb/apb1 firmware on APBridge 1, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
 9. Connect the AP to the BDB 1B using the USB cable that you attached to CON28 (USB1 to ADB1 HSIC) during the [BDB 1B Setup](Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup).